fabriziosalmi/trinity/docs/PHASE6_ROADMAP.md

 ## 🎯 Phase 6 Summary

 **What we're building:**
-A production-ready, scalable, cost-effective static site generator that's easy to use and maintain.
+A scalable, cost-effective static site generator that's easy to use and maintain.

 **Key improvements:**
 1. **6x faster** with async operations